Swerve Drive

 - Deploy code with default PID values:

-// Default steer (turn) gains private static final Slot0Configs steerGains = new Slot0Configs() .withKP(100) .withKI(0) .withKD(0.5) .withKS(0.2) .withKV(1.59) .withKA(0) .withStaticFeedforwardSign(StaticFeedforwardSignValue.UseClosedLoopSign); // Default drive gains private static final Slot0Configs driveGains = new Slot0Configs() .withKP(0.1) .withKI(0) .withKD(0) .withKS(0) .withKV(0.124);
+// Default steer (turn) gains private static final Slot0Configs steerGains = new Slot0Configs() .withKP(100) .withKI(0) .withKD(0.5) .withKS(0.2) .withKV(1.59) .withKA(0) .withStaticFeedforwardSign(StaticFeedforwardSignValue.UseClosedLoopSign); // Default drive gains private static final Slot0Configs driveGains = new Slot0Configs() .withKP(0.1) .withKI(0) .withKD(0) .withKS(0) .withKV(0.124); - Lower robot onto ground

 - Very slowly test each movement: